ruimoliveira/citra/ESOF-docs/Assignment 2.md

 Non-functional requirements, as the name suggests, are requirements that are not directly concerned with the specific services delivered by the system to its users.Their non-functional requirement are adhering standarts to their code and following their design process.

-Specific Requirements and Features (Functional and Non-Functional requirements)
->Grade: 5pts

 **Use Cases**